vytknguyen/Covid-19-on-UK-Business-Economy/README.md

 ### Visualisation 3: Heatmap of Business Closures during Covid-19

-The heat map shows the number of companies forcing to bankrupt before and after Covid-19.
-Clearly, Endland had been affected significantly comparing to other regions.
+The heat map summaries the number of companies forcing to bankrupt before and after Covid-19.
+Clearly, Endland had been the most affected region comparing to others.
 This could be due to either delay or less strict in imposing distance rules.

 <img src="https://github.com/vytknguyen/Covid-19-on-UK-Business-Economy/blob/main/docs/GeoHeatmap-UK-Business-Closures-Covid-19.png?raw=true"/></a>